ccgauche/ytermusic/README.md

 ## Changelog

 Alpha 0.0.9 (To be released):

 - Mouse support on time bar
 - Vertical volume bar
+- Vertical volume bar supports mouse click
 - Improved the scrolling action
 - Fixed the bug where the time bar would not update
 - Debouncing the search input
 - Changed the location of the cache folder to follow the XDG Base Directory Specification (By @FerrahWolfeh #20)

 Alpha a0.0.8

 - Fixed scrolling
 - Fixed audio-glitches
 - Removed nightly flag use

 Alpha a0.0.7

 - Major changes in the API
 - Fixed log file bloat issue

 Alpha a0.0.6

 - Fix: Fix a bug where the app would crash when trying to play a song that was not downloaded
 - Fix: Improve the logger to not print the same error twice
 - Improved startup time
 - Fixed linux build
 - Changed how task are distributed to the thread pool

 Alpha a0.0.5